vojtechpavlu/falbricate-base/docs/docs/System-Documentation/Profiles/00_introduction.md

     { id: '5c3c2dc9-905b-4005-4059-40ff821cd2cc' }
     ```

+!!! tip

+    In this example, you can see a basic usage of [Identifiers](./01_identifiers.md)
+    profile for generating an object ID.
+Check it out!

 As you can see, the profile data are generated and passed into the
 Fabrication Context object into `profiles` property; the actual
 profile object (with its contents) you requested is then accessible